How to print stock (racking/packaging) labels

 1. Before racking

-This can be done via the Planned packagings tab on a batch.
+If you need to print stock labels ahead of racking, this can be done via the Planned packagings tab on a batch.

-Printing NR numbers on pre-packaging labels
+Printing stock barcodes on pre-packaging labels

 Cask and Keg